CarlaBeeTech/it-audit/README.md

 - Audit report writing for an executive/compliance-committee audience
 - Controls-testing workpaper structure (Excel, with conditional formatting and live summary formulas)
 - Mapping between SOC 2 TSC and NIST 800-53

+## Methodology note

+This deliverable was built with AI-assisted drafting (report structure, control language, and workbook formulas), then reviewed and customized by Carla Bee.
+It's intended to demonstrate applied understanding of SOC 2 ITGC audit methodology, not to represent a real client engagement or an independent auditor's attestation.

 ## About